sveinpg/build-your-own-react/README.md

 ## 8. Attributes

 If you are familiar with HTML, you know that we need to support more attributes than `style` and `className`.
-Luckily for us, most of these attributes are simular for React (we will handle events in the next task).
+Luckily for us, most of these attributes are similar for React (we will handle events in the next task).

 :trophy: Loop through the rest of the attributes (`props`) and add them to the DOM node.